Reginald LeBorg: Freelance director: 1946–1974

-Television
+Television career

 A freelance director since the late 1940s, LeBorg was at liberty to accept directorial assignments from the emerging television industry.
 He proved well-suited to perform the tasks required to shoot half-hour or hour programs.
 In most cases, the actors in a series had already established their TV character roles, and required minimal direction.
 A one-hour program required little more than seven days to shoot.
 A single rehearsal was sufficient before the actual take.

 Throughout the 1950s and 1960s, LeBorg directed close to one hundred program episodes, including those for DuPont Theatre, Death Valley Days, Sugarfoot, Bourbon Street Beat, and 77 Sunset Strip (See Filmography complete list).LeBorg was particularly fond of directing Warner Bros. productions, such as Maverick starring James Garner and Bronco, starring Ty Hardin.

 Personal life

 In his 1988 interviews with filmmaker and biographer Wheeler Winston Dixon at University of Nebraska–Lincoln Film Studies Program seminar, LeBorg divulged little about his marriage in the published transcriptions.
-He acknowledged that he was divorced, and that the union had produced one child, “my daughter, Regina.”
+He acknowledged that he was divorced, and that the union had produced one child, "my daughter, Regina."
 LeBorg remarked:

-I was always in need of money, and that’s the trouble, you see?
+I was always in need of money, and that's the trouble, you see?
 I had a divorce, and all my money went there, and I wanted to bring up my daughter nicely in college, so I spent a lot of money.
 And I lived well.